News logging - Licenses for foreigners.

 A streaming video of the protest is on-line (25 MB - 256 kbps - 14min.)

 The file is streaming .WMV format (Windows Media Player), allowing the video to start playing almost instantly.
-We will try to get more versions and formats available.

 Enjoy!